jina-ai/docs/chapters/io/index.rst

         with f:
             f.index_csv(open('input.jsonlines').readlines(), line_format='json')

-The `Flow.index_files` function can be used if multiple files have to be fed into the Flow.
+The `Flow.index_files` function can be used if multiple files have to be fed into the `Flow`.

     .. highlight:: python
     .. code-block:: python